jyothiraditya-n/bfcli/README.md

   -o, --output OUT  Sets the output file for the transpiled C
                     code and the memory dump to OUT.

-  -b, --bytes SIZE  Sets the total memory size for the compiled
+  -r, --ram SIZE    Sets the total memory size for the compiled
                     program to SIZE.

   -s, --safe-code   Generates code that won't segfault if < or